Curve Your Enthusiasm: Concurvity Regularization in Differentiable Generalized Additive Models

 TL;DR: We address concurvity, the non-linear equivalent of multicollinearity, in Generalized Additive Models (GAMs) by proposing a novel regularizer that effectively reduces the concurvity, enhancing interpretability without compromising prediction quality.

-Abstract: Generalized Additive Models (GAMs) have recently experienced a resurgence in popularity, particularly in high-stakes domains such as healthcare.
-GAMs are favored due to their interpretability, which arises from expressing the target value as a sum of non-linear functions of the predictors.
-Despite the current enthusiasm for GAMs, their susceptibility to concurvity - i.e., (possibly non-linear) dependencies between the predictors - has hitherto been largely overlooked.
+Abstract: Generalized Additive Models (GAMs) have recently experienced a resurgence in popularity due to their interpretability, which arises from expressing the target value as a sum of non-linear transformations of the features.
+Despite the current enthusiasm for GAMs, their susceptibility to concurvity — i.e., (possibly non-linear) dependencies between the features — has hitherto been largely overlooked.
 Here, we demonstrate how concurvity can severly impair the interpretability of GAMs and propose a remedy: a conceptually simple, yet effective regularizer which penalizes pairwise correlations of the non-linearly transformed feature variables.
-This procedure is applicable to any gradient-based fitting of differentiable additive models, such as Neural Additive Models or NeuralProphet, and enhances interpretability by eliminating ambiguities due to self-canceling feature contributions.
+This procedure is applicable to any differentiable additive model, such as Neural Additive Models or NeuralProphet, and enhances interpretability by eliminating ambiguities due to self-canceling feature contributions.
 We validate the effectiveness of our regularizer in experiments on synthetic as well as real-world datasets for time-series and tabular data.
 Our experiments show that concurvity in GAMs can be reduced without significantly compromising prediction quality, improving interpretability and reducing variance in the feature importances.